odhran-kainos/blog/post/35 - Compact, Streaming Pretty-Printing of Hierarchical Data.md

 ## Conclusion

+The key insight behind this `prettyprint` algorithm is that for this common kind of indentation-based mixed horizontal/vertical layout, you can make layout decisions in a streaming fashion with only a bounded amount of buffering.
+This gives the pretty-printer very predictable runtime characteristics, and allows it to be used in a streaming fashion on very large data structures without accumulating a corresponding very-large-string in memory.

-The describe `prettyprint` algorithm is currently being used in my Scala [PPrint](http://www.lihaoyi.com/PPrint/) library, though extended in a few incidental ways (colored output, infix nodes, etc.).
+The described `prettyprint` algorithm is currently being used in my Scala [PPrint](http://www.lihaoyi.com/PPrint/) library, though extended in a few incidental ways (colored output, infix nodes, etc.).
 It is also used to display values in the [Ammonite Scala REPL](http://ammonite.io/), and I have used it to